Waverley Capital Acquisition Corp. 1 announces the separate trading of its Class A ordinary shares and warrants, as of October 11, 2021 - ExBulletin

 Waverley Capital Acquisition Corp.
 1 announces the separate trading of its Class A ordinary shares and warrants, as of October 11, 2021

-NEW YORK, October 08, 2021– (COMMERCIAL THREAD) – Waverley Capital Acquisition Corp.
-1 (the “Society“) announced today that holders of units sold as part of the Company’s initial public offering may elect to trade separately the Class A common shares and the warrants included in the units as of or around October 11, 2021.
-Common Shares and Class A Warrants which are segregated will trade on the New York Stock Exchange under the symbols “WAVC” and “WAVCW”, respectively. on the New York Stock Exchange under the symbol “WAVCU.”
-No split warrants will be issued upon separation.
-Unitholders should request their brokers to contact Continental Stock Transfer & Trust Company, the transfer agent of the company, in order to separate the units into Class A common shares and warrants.
+NEW YORK–(COMMERCIAL THREAD) – Waverley Capital Acquisition Corp.
+1 (the Society) announced today that holders of units sold under the Company’s initial public offering may elect to trade separately the Class A common shares and the warrants included in the units from or on or about October 11, 2021.
+The Class A common shares and the separate warrants will trade on the New York Stock Exchange under the symbols WAVC and WAVCW, respectively.
+Non-segregated units will continue to trade on the New York Stock Exchange under the symbol WAVCU.
+No fractional warrants will be issued upon separation of the units and only whole warrants will be traded.
+Unitholders should instruct their brokers to contact Continental Stock Transfer & Trust Company, the Company’s transfer agent, in order to separate the units into Class A common shares and warrants.

 About Waverley Acquisition Corp.
 1